clawoflight/aursec/README.md

 - `aursec-chain`, which is a bash API for the blockchain component.
 - `aursec` is a powerful convenience wrapper around these.

-For more precise information, please read the man pages; their markdown sources are included in this repository.
+For more precise information, please read the man pages; their markdown sources are included [in this repository](https://github.com/clawoflight/aursec/tree/master/aursec/man).
-Aursec(7) contains a thorough introduction.
+Aursec(7) will contain a thorough introduction into the use and design of this project.